 Starting all over with a new, modern house avoids regulations governing the remodeling of an existing historic structure.
 It could, however, depending in particular on the age and historic significance of the home, trigger a different kind of regulation.

-State or local regulations may require you to give notice to the appropriate agency or commission (most likely the local historic or conservation commission) of an intention to tear down the structure.
+State or local regulations might require you to give notice to the appropriate agency or commission (most likely the local historic or conservation commission) of an intention to tear down the structure.

 A waiting period will follow, typically six to 12 months from the date of the notice.
 This allows time for the commission, the locality, or even private individuals to react, perhaps by identifying a purchaser for the property who is prepared to restore or preserve it as a historic building.